 Noise is regarded as a pollutant majorly because it disrupts the natural flow of hearing or the normal hearing sense.
-Given that noise is sound that is undesired, it can have adverse effects on both humans and animals as discussed in this article.
+Given that noise is sound that is undesired, it can have adverse effects on both humans and animals, as discussed in this article.

 Effects on Noise Pollution on Human Health

-1. Hearing Problems
+2. Hearing Problems

 Hearing is one of the five senses that human beings have.
 As such, it is an essential part of the life of any person.
-But in as much as the ear serves the purpose of receiving sound waves, it can also do so to a certain limit.
+But as much as the ear serves the purpose of receiving sound waves, it can also do so to a certain limit.
 When it gets to the point termed as noise, it means it is undesirable because it interferes with one’s hearing capacity.

 This is the reason people cover their years when there is really loud noise.
 Such loud noise can cause hearing impairment, which can even result in permanent hearing loss.
 Hearing loss due to noise pollution is attributed to prolonged exposure of noise levels above 85 decibels.

-2. Difficulty in sleeping
+4. Difficulty in Sleeping

 Noise can deter sleep because of its psychological effect.
 Having noise around can distort peaceful sleep as it causes stress.
 Moreover, being in a noisy place means there is almost no chance of having any sleep.
-Inadequacy of sleep in turn interrupts the normal functioning of the body, leading to discomfort, fatigue, and general moodiness.
+Inadequacy of sleep, in turn, interrupts the normal functioning of the body, leading to discomfort, fatigue, and general moodiness.

 The ear is connected to the brain, which coordinates the body’s stimulus responses.
 For this reason, all the sound waves that hit the ear are sent to the brain for interpretation.
-This means too much noise also gets to the brain and according to scientific reports, such kind of noise dulls the brain and contributes to a lower response rate by the brain.
+This means too much noise also gets to the brain, and according to scientific reports, such kind of noise dulls the brain and contributes to a lower response rate by the brain.

 This is different from cognitive thinking.
-Too much noise means disturbance of peace which may lead to annoyance or anger.
-People in this state tend to have constant headaches which may even intensify if the noise is continuous.
+Too much noise means disturbance of peace, which may lead to annoyance or anger.
+People in this state tend to have constant headaches, which may even intensify if the noise is continuous.

-This may lead to an amplified stress levels and thus, emotions take over and violence may ensue.
+This may lead to amplified stress levels, and thus, emotions take over, and violence may ensue.
 This type of behavior is reported to be due to anxiety.
 With such behavior, it becomes hard to concentrate on work and achieve set goals owing to reduced work efficiency.

-Varying studies have been conducted to estimate the effect of noise pollution on reproduction in human beings and surprisingly, most of these studies have posited that pregnant women exposed to noise pollution during the course of their expectancy tend to give birth to children with less body weight.
+Varying studies have been conducted to estimate the effect of noise pollution on reproduction in human beings, and surprisingly, most of these studies have posited that pregnant women exposed to noise pollution during the course of their expectancy tend to give birth to children with less body weight.
 The stress levels experienced by the expectant mother equally disturbs the unborn child.

 Effects of Noise Pollution on Animals

-1. Reduction in feeding patterns
+1. Reduction in Feeding Patterns

 Some birds and animals like bats, whales and dolphins use their sharp hearing abilities – known as echolocation for movements, foraging, and avoiding prey.
 Noise pollution has negated this since the noise monopolizes all the sounds present.